 Intimate, but with a panoramic vision.
 Starting from her family portrait, Simões manages to trace a history of Brazil from the last decades of slavery until lulism.
 Her mother is one of the best film characters of current Brazilian film and there’s a strength in the conflicts between the three women that our current fictions rarely achieve.

 96) Varda by Agnes/Varda par Agnés (Agnés Varda, Didier Rouget)

 Varda leaves the stage.
 Like much of her late work, it is a film that starts on herself and reaches the world.
 One starts by thinking “but she already did The Beaches of Agnes” and by the final scenes think “but I’m glad she did this one as well”.

 95) Bisbee ’17 (Robert Greene)

-On the possibilities of resistance imaginary in US today.
-As reflection on how American mythology depends on an erasure of a history of violence it is almost Fordian (if Ford had been to academia).
+On the possibilities of resistance imagination in US today.
+As a reflection on how American mythology depends on an erasure of a history of violence it is almost Fordian (if Ford had been to academia).